VarunSelvam/Capstone_Project_Homecredit/README.md

 * Naive Bayes
 * Random Forest

 I also assisted with training the Random Forest and XGboost Models that we did as a group.
 I also additionally assisted with submitting the model predictions to Kaggle.
 Finally, I also performed Outlier Analysis, Feature Engineering, Data Preparation.
 For instance, I created a variable called `House_Attribute_Low_Variance` that combined all the housing related variables that had low variance into one column.
 I also helepd with one-hot encoding several numeric variables that should have been categorical like `FLAG_DOCUMENT_3` which is just a binary variable.
+(Please see the modelling.qmd and modelling.pdf for my specific contributions to the modelling process.)

 ## Difficulties Encountered